Jarthianur/tf/README.md

 This is a very hacky and naive script, which allows extraction of textual data from line based input for printing as formatted text.
 There are probably tons of errors and pitfalls in and thousands of ways to break it.
 But if applied properly, it does a great job.

-It is written in python3 and uses only buitlin dependencies.
+It is written in python3 and uses only builtin dependencies.

 ## Usage